stevefsp/critterai/trunk/src/main/ReadMe.txt

-The source code in this directory structure is in the same layout it should be in Unity if it is deployed in a un-compiled format.
+The source code in the 'Assets' directory structure is in the same layout it should be if deployed directly to a Unity project.

-Example:

-Assets/CAI/nmgen-u3d
-    replaces Assets/CAI/cai-nmgen-u3d.dll

-Assets/CAI/nmgen-u3d/Editor
-    replaces Assets/CAI/Editors/cai-nmgen-u3d-editor.dll
+(I.e. The 'Assets/CAI' directory can be dragged and dropped into a Unity project.)
+The porject documentation contains some important notes when using a source distribution.